PDP-6: Hardware

 The PDP-6 was infamous because of the 6205 board, a large (11 × 9 inches) board which contained 1 bit of arithmetic register (AR), memory buffer (MB), and multiplier-quotient register (MQ).
-The CPU was built from 36 such cards.
-It had 88 transistors, a two-sided PC etch, two 18-pin and two 22-pin connectors (two on each side of the module).
+The CPU included 36 such cards.
+Each board had 88 transistors, a two-sided PC etch, two 18-pin and two 22-pin connectors (two on each side of the module).
 Because of all these connectors, swapping this module was a major undertaking, and the mechanical coupling made it highly likely that fixing one fault would cause another.
 There was also a great fear of powering off a PDP-6, since it would generally result in at least one 6205 board failing.

 The experience with the 6205 led the designers of the first models of PDP-10, the KA10 and KI10, to use only small boards.
 It was not until the KL10 that large boards were used again.